 Forfivo XL Side Effects Center

-Forfivo XL is an aminoketone drug indicated for the treatment of major depressive disorder.
-Forfivo is available as a generic termed bupropion and other names.
-The most common reported side effects are dry mouth, nausea, insomnia, dizziness, pharyngitis, abdominal pain, agitation, anxiety, tremor, palpitation, sweating, tinnitus, myalgia, anorexia, urinary frequency, and rash.
-Patients, their families, and their caregivers should be encouraged to be alert to the emergence of anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia (psychomotor restlessness).
-Consumption of alcohol should be minimized or avoided.
+Forfivo XL (bupropion hydrochloride) Extended-release is an antidepressant of the aminoketone class indicated for the treatment of major depressive disorder.
+Forfivo XL is available as a generic termed bupropion.
+Common side effects of Forfivo XL include dry mouth, nausea, insomnia, dizziness, sore throat, abdominal pain, agitation, anxiety, tremor, heart palpitations, sweating, ringing in the ears, muscle pain, weight loss, urinary frequency, and rash.
+Tell your doctor if you experience anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia (psychomotor restlessness), or suicidal thoughts or behaviors while taking Forfivo XL.

-Forfivo XL is supplied as450 mg strength tablets that should be taken once daily without food.
+Forfivo XL is supplied as 450 mg strength tablets that should be taken once daily without food.
 The tablet should be swallowed whole and should not be crushed, divided, or chewed.
-Serious side effects include seizures, suicidal thoughts and behaviors.
 Patients are advised that Forfivo XL should be discontinued and not restarted if they experience a seizure while on treatment.
 Although Forfivo XL is not indicated for smoking cessation treatment, it contains the same active ingredient as Zyban which is approved for this use.
+Forfivo XL may interact with orphenadrine, thiotepa, cyclophosphamide, ticlopidine, clopidogrel, prasugrel, ritonavir, lopinavir, efavirenz, cimetidine, carbamazepine, phenobarbital, phenytoin, antidepressants, beta-blockers, antiarrhythmics, antipsychotics, and nicotine transdermal system (NTS).
+Tell your doctor all medications and supplements you use.
 Patients should be advised to notify their physicians if they become pregnant or intend to become pregnant during therapy.
 It is not known if Forfivo XL can harm unborn babies.
 Patients should notify their doctors if they are breastfeeding or plan to breastfeed.
 It is not known if Forfivo XL passes through breast milk.
 Forfivo's safety and effectiveness has not been demonstrated in the pediatric population.

 Our Forfivo XL Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.